DuHerb/MDEspy/README.md

 ### Known Issues, Bugs, and ToDos

-1. Needs Pagination.
+- Needs Pagination.
 Will be handled by Mdespy object, creating a new search for each URL, saved locally
-2. More search options.
+- More search options.
 Search form input will be sent to URLbuilder and construct unique URLs based on non-null fields
+- Error handling
-3. Styling
+- Styling

 ### Support and contact details